opensearch-project/project-website/_posts/2023-02-28-admin-panels-for-index-operations.md

 ## Visual editor for index mappings with nested tree editor

 Building a JSON for index mappings is complicated because it has several nested layers and properties.
-To simplify this task, we now provide a visual editor, which is shown in the following image, with editable nested properties.
-You can add properties by clicking the operation buttons and then see what the mappings will look like by switching to the JSON editor.
+To simplify this task, we now provide a visual editor with editable nested properties, as shown in the following image.
+You can add properties by choosing the operation buttons and then see what the mappings will look like by switching to the JSON editor.

 <img src="/assets/media/blog-images/2023-02-28-admin-panels-for-index-operations/index-mapping-editor.png" alt="index mapping editor"/>{: .img-fluid }